ISSA vs ACSM

 ACSM

-ACSM requires recertification.
+ACSM also requires recertification.
 This applies to all credential programs but varies based on the credential, with most requirements being a 3-year cycle, at which point you have to pay an administrative recertification fee and make sure that you have completed all of your recertification continuing education credits.

 The ACSM accepts continuing education credits relevant to your certification, and they might accept credit equivalents from other reputable fitness organizations like ACE, NSCA, or NASM.